How Long Ago Was 7 Hours Ago

 What “7 Hours Ago” Really Means

 The phrase “7 hours ago” denotes a point in time that is exactly seven continuous hours before the current moment.
-Simply put, if the present time is T, the target time is T − 7 hours.
+On top of that, in other words, if the present time is T, the target time is T − 7 hours.
 This is a linear subtraction on the 24‑hour clock, without any additional scaling or conversion.

 The concept is rooted in the way we measure time: a day is divided into 24 equal hours, each hour into 60 minutes, and each minute into 60 seconds.
-That said, adding or subtracting whole hours therefore shifts the clock hand (or digital display) by a fixed number of positions.
-The operation is straightforward when the subtraction stays within the same calendar day, but it becomes a little more layered when it crosses midnight or involves different time zones.
+But adding or subtracting whole hours therefore shifts the clock hand (or digital display) by a fixed number of positions.
+The operation is straightforward when the subtraction stays within the same calendar day, but it becomes a little more involved when it crosses midnight or involves different time zones.

 Why Knowing the Exact Moment Matters